partylikeits1983/miden-tutorials/docs/src/miden_node_setup.md

 # Miden Node Setup Tutorial

-To run the Miden tutorial examples, you will need to set up a test enviorment and connect to a Miden node.
+To run the Miden tutorial examples, you will need to set up a test environment and connect to a Miden node.

 There are two ways to connect to a Miden node: